garnierclement/pfe/sensors/README.md

 #### Check/Generate/Execute

-## A simple commented example: the mouse sensor
+## A simple explained example: the mouse sensor

 ## Tutorial: Adding a sensor